 Where to eat:

 Pierre-Jean took the time to sit down with us upon arrival to find out what we were interested in doing, and what our favourite cuisines were.
-He recommended a host of different restaurants and bars to us and marked them on a map.
-None disappointed.
+He recommended a host of different restaurants and bars to us and none disappointed.
 One of our favourite spots for a casual bite and glass of wine was the aptly named Le Wine Bar.
 They have a terrific selection of wines by the glass (or bottle if you felt the urge), and a small menu of light bites.
 Their Caprese salad is to die for, and I had it more than once during our stay.
-They also have a nice cheeseboard.
-The staff were unbelievably nice here: so friendly and welcoming, which was another reason we visited here on several occasions.
+They also offer a good cheeseboard.
+Like everyone we met in Bordeaux, the staff were extremely friendly and welcoming; another reason we visited here on several occasions.

 Our next recommendation was Da Luigi, a traditional Italian trattoria.
 Again, a warm and friendly welcome, a cosy corner table, delicious wine, and a veritable Italian feast with really fresh ingredients.
 The Burrata was so creamy and moreish, and their risotto and ravioli was excellent.
 Great coffee too.